tobyweston/essential_acceptance_testing/manuscript/part2/design.md

-This may seem very much like a unit style test.
+This may seem very much like a unit test.
 That's because it is.
 It focuses narrowly on specific questions and can only be called an acceptance test because of the way its used (to give customer's confidence via the HTML output).
-There's nothing in our definition of an acceptance test that precludes it being written as a unit style test.
+There's nothing in our definition of an acceptance test that precludes it being written as a unit test.

 ![](images/part2/design.md/test-portfolio-valuation-specification-result.png)